azurecitadel/azurecitadel.github.io/_posts/2020-01-07-pal-and-lighthouse.md

 * Each subscription?
 * How does it work when you have a Lighthouse delegation?

-We'll go into detail and take your questions in the AMA (Ask Me Anything) section.​
+We went into some detail and took your questions in the AMA (Ask Me Anything) section.​